tensorflow/tensorboard/README.md

 parameters, and more are linked from there, along with tutorial walk-throughs in Colab.

-You may also be interested in the hosted TensorBoard solution at [TensorBoard.dev][].
-You can use TensorBoard.dev to easily host, track, and share your ML experiments for free.
-For example, [this experiment][] shows a working example featuring the scalars, graphs, histograms, distributions, and hparams dashboards.

 TensorBoard is designed to run entirely offline, without requiring any access to the Internet.
 For instance, this may be on your local machine, behind a corporate firewall, or in a datacenter.